RaulBP23015/RaulBP23015/README.md

 ###

-<p align="left">My name is Raul Pineda and I'm a I'm a programmer student, from El Salvador</p>
+<p align="left">My name is Raul Pineda and I'm a programmer student, from El Salvador</p>

 ###